vtinney/mh-onboarding-site/docs/hia.md

 There are two broad families:

-Chemical transport models (CTMs), such as GEOS-Chem, WRF-Chem, and CMAQ, simulate the physics and chemistry of the atmosphere in detail.
-They are the gold standard, but they demand expertise, large computing resources, and long run times, which makes running many policy scenarios impractical, especially in lower-resourced settings.
+Chemical transport models (CTMs), such as GEOS-Chem, WRF-Chem, CAMx and CMAQ, simulate the physics and chemistry of the atmosphere in detail.
+They are the gold standard, but they require expertise, large computing resources, and long run times, which makes running many policy scenarios sometimes impractical, especially in lower-resourced settings.

 Reduced-complexity models, most importantly InMAP (the Intervention Model for Air Pollution), approximate that chemistry and transport well enough to estimate how a change in emissions changes annual-average PM2.5, at high spatial resolution, fast, and on an ordinary computer.
 InMAP was developed by Julian Marshall (now at the University of Washington, and our modeling subcontractor on Monterrey) with colleagues, and was published by Tessum, Hill, and Marshall in 2017; a global version followed (Thakrar and colleagues 2022).
 InMAP is purpose-built for exactly our kind of question, comparing emission scenarios and seeing how the resulting PM2.5 is distributed across different communities, which is why it is the modeling engine for Monterrey and why it is well suited to equity analysis.
-It is open source, and you can read about it and access the code through the links in the reading list.

 The practical takeaway: we feed the emissions difference from Link 1 into InMAP, and InMAP tells us how concentrations change, neighborhood by neighborhood.